- This event has passed.

 |13.45||Town Centre Living in Scotland – Lessons from Arbroath

 |14.05||Five immersive inquiry discussions, with different lead themes on lessons for new communities and regenerating neighbourhoods

-(4) Heritage, identity, conservation and environment
+(4) Role of heritage, identity, conservation and the environment

 |16.15||International Keynote Speaker